Sycamore Gap tree at Hadrian's Wall 'felled overnight'

 - Published

-A medieval sycamore tree which stood in a dramatic dip in Hadrian's Wall appears to have been felled overnight, the national park has said.
+One of the UK's most photographed trees which stood in a dip in Hadrian's Wall appears to have been felled overnight, the national park has said.

 Police are investigating after the tree in Sycamore Gap - known as Robin Hood's Tree - seemed to have been cut down.